KesselRunSmuggler/Group_A_Allstarz/README.md

 <div style="width:1280px">

-We need to inspect and see what sort of data we have. we expect to see data with various patterns occurring overtime to ensure that the data can account for different changes in market behaviour over the period.
+We need to inspect and see what sort of data we have we expect to see data with various patterns occurring overtime to ensure that the data can account for different changes in market behaviour over the period.
 This ensure consistency and trust that the data have enough coverage for the forever changing market conditions.